bagder/daniel.haxx.se/about.md

 The name *FrexxEd* was just a playful word using two xx's which we enjoyed and that habit has followed us later in life too.
 Basically the Swedish word fräck (translates to cheeky) Englishified with xes, and then Ed tacked on to the end of it like many text editors were named at that time.
 The fact that the name turned similar to the Amiga scripting language Arexx was actually not intentional.

-FrexxEd was shareware for long time.
+FrexxEd was shareware for a long time.
 We came from the C64 and Amiga background where FOSS was not a familiar concept and it was not at all existing within that culture - sadly enough, it would have been a really good idea for that community too.
 Eventually I learned the true ways of life and I released FPL fully open.
 In modern times people who run one of them new AmigaOS versions have found a renewed interest in FrexxEd and they have ported it over.
 It is exciting that it is still alive - containing more than 30 years old code of ours.
 FrexxEd code still exists on GitHub.

 ## Dancer